Elton Tsang: The Scandal

 In the same year, an anonymous story emerged alleging that while playing in a private game hosted at Casino Barcelona, Leon Tsoukernik had lost over €3,000,000 to Tsang, but Tsoukernik paid only €1,200,000, refusing to pay the remaining €2,000,000.
 When Tsang requested that the debt be paid in full, Tsoukernik claimed the game was "strange", elaborating that "...some people take advantage of knowing me and target me when I play poker cash games.
 I have thus experienced a variety of practices in the game, which corrupt the sport of the game.
 For example, poker collusion, marked cards, and hired professionals.
 I have many stories to tell, but I prefer to fight it my own way with the support of the courts of justice and other poker entrepreneurs instead of fighting rumours and lies over the internet."

 Tsang confirmed the story in a 2017 interview, further clarifying that the amount he was owed were much higher.
 He stated he had won €1,190,000 from Tsoukernik in the first 3 sessions, plus another €3,375,000 in the last session, of which Tsoukernik had paid €1,200,000, so he was still owed €3,365,000.

 Tsang's accusation against Tsoukernik echoes a similar case where Australian poker pro Matt Kirk sued Tsoukernik for refusing to repay a US$2,000,000 debt.
-In support of Tsang, several prominent poker players came to his defence, including Tong G, Winfred Yu, Philipp Gruissem, and Daniel Negreanu, who posted on Twitter saying "Elton is an honorable guy and is not lying."
+In support of Tsang, several prominent poker players came to his defence, including Tony G, Winfred Yu, Philipp Gruissem, and Daniel Negreanu, who posted on Twitter saying "Elton is an honorable guy and is not lying."